Welcome to Year 5.

-We are getting nearer to the top of the school and have lots of work to do this year but it will also be plenty of fun.
+Mrs Ing and Mrs Pietersen are the job share class teachers for Year 5.
+Mrs Ing works in Year 5 on Monday, Tuesday and Wednesday and Mrs Pietersen works on Thursday and Friday.
+Now we are getting nearer to the top of the school we have lots of work to do this year but it will also be plenty of fun.

 Our topic this term is

-We will be outside on Tuesdays, where we will be learning the skills of invasion games such as football and hockey, and inside on Fridays, where we will be learning skills of dance and gymnastics.
+We will be outside on Thursdays with Mr North, our sports specialist, where we will be learning the skills of invasion games such as football and hockey, and inside on Fridays, where we will be learning skills of dance and gymnastics.

 Full kits are needed on both days with long hair tied back and no jewellery.
 Trainers and tracksuits can be worn for outside PE as the weather gets colder.
 Any colour, any style is fine.